 Saltus Wealth Index survey: the numbers

 Saltus introduced its Wealth Index survey in October 2021.
-So far there have been six surveys, tracking the evolving views of high net worth individuals (“HNWIs”) and a lot has happened since our first test of the nation’s temperature.
-The UK has been through its post Brexit transition, coped with the demands of the Coronavirus and how to pay for it, a war in Europe, a renewed onset of inflation and now a change of Government.
-Keir Starmer is the fourth Prime Minister since the inception of this barometer.
-Below we highlight the views of our respondents on some of the key questions the survey tracks.
+So far there have been seven surveys, tracking the evolving views of high net worth individuals (“HNWIs”) as the UK goes through a period of shocks, some of its own making, some coming from beyond its shores: Brexit transition, Covid, war in Europe, climate change, the rise of the far right.
+Below we highlight the views of some of our respondents on some of the key questions the survey tracks.

 Hover over a data point to view the results.